AmigosLP/Mobile-App/README.md

 # Mobile App
- Mobile App for blood transfusion
+This app was made by my friend [Karlo Ivic](https://github.com/AmigosLP) and me .

+This mobile app for blood transfusion was made in ionic framework, and after that was build in android studio .